 In the non-admitted subacute setting, multidisciplinary may not be limited solely to health care delivered by different professional disciplines.
 It can include health care provided by one professional who is backed up and supported by other disciplines.
 In this context, multidisciplinary management would include participation in a multidisciplinary case conference convened in order to review the findings of the assessment and to develop a case management plan.
-It also includes access to other disciplinary review.
+It also includes access to other disciplines for consultation and referral as required and the mechanism for ongoing multidisciplinary review.